• Facebook

 6. Avoid Alcohol

-A sure way to get light, disrupted sleep is to drink alcohol before bed so avoid alcohol if you want better sleep.
+A sure way to get light, disrupted sleep is to drink alcohol before bed so limit alcohol if you want better sleep.

 7. Keep Your Bedroom Dark